tskit-dev/msprime/docs/interchange.rst

 By convention, these files are given the ``.trees`` suffix (although this is not enforced in any way), and we will sometimes refer to them as ".trees" files.
-We also refer to them as "ancestry files".
+We also refer to them as "tree sequence files".

 .. todo::
     Link to the documentation for kastore, and describe the arrays that are